cthmprojects/all4qms-ms-gateway/README.md

 ### Packaging as jar

-To build the final jar and optimize the msGateway application for production, run:
+To build the final jar and optimize the all4qmsMsGateway application for production, run:

 ```
 ./mvnw -Pprod clean verify